blackketter/teensy4_usb_host_breakout/README.md

 A companion breakout board with USB-A host connector to mate with the [Teensy 4 Header Breakout Board](https://github.com/blackketter/teensy4_header_breakout).

-It's designed to solder to the top 6 pins on the right side of the header breakout.
+It's designed to solder to the top 6 pins on the right side of the Teensy 4 Header Breakout.
 The 6th pin provides an optional enable pin for the power management chip (short the solder bridge) on digital pin 27.

 Designed in KiCad.